-As shown in Table 2.13, the Air District is required to operate two near-road monitors in the San Francisco-Oakland-Berkeley CBSA since it has a population greater than $2,500,000.^2$ Consistent with these requirements, the Air District has two active near-road NO2 SLAMS in this area - one in Berkeley and one at Laney College.
+As shown in Table 2.13, the Air District is required to operate two near-road monitors in the San Francisco-Oakland-Berkeley CBSA since it has a population greater than 2,500,000.3 Consistent with these requirements, the Air District has two active near-road NO2 SLAMS in this area - one in Berkeley and one at Oakland - Laney College.
 The locations of these monitors are shown in Figure 2.9.

-Table 2.13 also shows that the Air District is additionally required to operate one near-road NO2 monitor in the San Jose-Sunnyvale-Santa Clara CBSA.
+However, the Berkeley site went offline on October 1, 2021 due to vandalism and electrical theft.
+After electrical services were restored and the site was repaired, the site resumed operations effective January 2023.
+Table 2.13 also shows that the Air District is required to operate one near-road NO2 monitor in the San Jose-Sunnyvale-Santa Clara CBSA.
 This requirement is met through operation of the San Jose - Knox site, which is also shown in Figure 2.9.

 A requirement for a second near-road monitor in the San Jose-Sunnyvale-Santa Clara CBSA was temporarily triggered in previous years as the CBSA has a population above 1,000,000 and it had three roadway segments with an AADT equal to or greater than 250,000.
 However, according to the most recently available AADT data from Caltrans, the maximum AADT for all segments in the area has dropped below the 250,000-count threshold.
 This can be seen graphically in Figure 2.13, which shows the AADT for all segments in the San Jose-Sunnyvale-Santa Clara CBSA (based on the back post mile breakpoint) that were within 10% of the 250,000 threshold at any point since 2017.
 Virtually all of the segments shown in Figure 2.13 exhibit a downward trend in AADT, which predates the COVID-19 pandemic.
-While AADT may have been lower than expected in 2020, the tradeoffs between lower commuting and higher goods movement have not been evaluated, nor has the ongoing reductions in commuting traffic due to remote workplace policies.
-Due to this downward trend, a second monitor is no longer required in the area.
-The Air District will continue to monitor these trends to determine if the requirement for a second near-road monitor is triggered in future years.
+While AADT may have been lower than expected in 2020, the tradeoffs between lower commuting and higher goods movement have not been evaluated, nor have the ongoing reductions in commuting traffic due to remote workplace policies.
+Due to this downward trend, a second near-road monitor is no longer required in the area.
+The Air District will continue to track these trends in AADT to determine if the requirement for a second near-road monitor is triggered in future years.

-2 The requirement for a second near-road monitor could alternatively be triggered in the San Francisco-Oakland-Berkeley CBSA based on a population greater than 1,000,000 and one or more roadway segments with AADT counts greater than 250,000.
+&lt;sup>3 The requirement for a second near-road monitor could alternatively be triggered in the San Francisco-Oakland-Berkeley CBSA based on a population greater than 1,000,000 and one or more roadway segments with AADT counts greater than 250,000.